lsst-sitcom/sitcomtn-048/index.rst

 This includes any Jupyter notebooks and Jira tickets where work was performed, especially if there exists content in the external source which may be applicable to the technote.
 Inside the technote's repository is a ``_static`` directory where other files (i.e., static objects) can be included, such as any analysis Jupyter Notebook referenced by the text or supporting figures.

-**Technotes should never be deleted**.
+**Technotes should never be deleted.**
 In the event that the content becomes stale, superseded, or even found to be incorrect, a revision to the technote should be committed removing or correcting the content.
-As appropriate, included ``DEPRECATED`` in the title and link any documents that replace the technote.
+As appropriate, include ``DEPRECATED`` in the title and link any documents that replace the technote.
 This way the content is never entirely lost, as it will remain in the git history of the repository.

 The Data Management team uses technotes extensively and ensures these tools are well maintained.